justinmklam/personal-blog/content/posts/2026/02/beginners-guide-split-keyboards/index.md

 ### High vs Low Profile Switches
 There are a ton of online resources that already go into the comparison of these, but the short of it is that low profile mechanical switches are relatively new and are becoming more common in keyboard designs.
 Lower profile means a shorter keyboard height, alleviating the need to use wrist/palm wrests.

-At the time of writing (Feb 2026), high profile (MX) switches still have many more options and generally feel and sound better, and finding keycaps for low profile switches (especially Choc v2) can be challenging, but availability is expected to improve over time as they become more widespread.
+At the time of writing, high profile (MX) switches still have many more options and generally feel and sound better, and finding keycaps for low profile switches (especially Choc v2) can be challenging, but availability is expected to improve over time as they become more widespread.

 ![Comparison of MX (high) and low profile switches.](switch-comparison.png "Kinetic Labs|https://kineticlabs.com/blog/will-switches-work-on-hotswap")

 Keyboards often have hotswap sockets to allow installing different switches without needing to solder.
-Some boards like the cheapino use direct soldering to keep costs low.
+Some boards like the [cheapino](https://github.com/tompi/cheapino) have the option to directly solder the switches (instead of using sockets) to keep costs low.

-You might notice that many keyboards consist of blank keycaps instead of ones with legends.
+You might notice that many keyboards consist of **blank keycaps** instead of ones with legends.
 This is common because with the use of layers and keys having multiple functions, legends don't end up being that useful for indicating what a key will actually do.

 For both switches and keycaps, again it comes down to personal preference.
 ## Keymap Customization